HAI Lab People

 Dr. Xiaoyong Liu Visited from Guangdong Polytechnic Normal University Summer 2016-2017

-Jiawen Zhang Undergraduate Summer 2020 - Present
+Jiawen Zhang Undergraduate Summer 2020

-Meghna Kaligotla Undergraduate Fall 2020 - Present
+Meghna Kaligotla Undergraduate Fall 2020

-Lauren Sukumar Undergraduate Spring 2017-Present
+Lauren Sukumar Undergraduate Spring 2017

-Fatemeh Mousavi Research volunteer Fall 2016-Present
+Fatemeh Mousavi Research volunteer Fall 2016

 Diane Monchusap Undergraduate Spring 2017